NancyZhang26/silly_blog/posts/spring2025finalweekpt2.md

 ![OS Final Array Question](/img/blog1.0/os-array-q.jpg)
 <small>That question I was laughing about.</small>

 When the shuttle drove past Gosman, I realized that I hadn’t been working out or doing anything athletic for 2 solid weeks.
-I saw Gosman, and I became mentally nauseous.
+I saw Gosman, and I instantly became mentally nauseous.
 I don’t want to play any tennis.
 I don’t want to see it.
 I don’t want to hear it.
 I don’t want to touch it. ***<u>I don’t want to think about anything related to it***</u> -- the latest updates, my victory rate this season, or my summer training.
 No. Just stop.
 I don’t want anything to do with it.

 But why did I still pack up the rackets and gears in my dorm?
 Why did I still wrap up my tennis shoes in my suitcase?
 I was scared again.
 I was scared that without tennis, I would be absolutely nothing.
 I know it is a naive sentiment, but my worst fear is going back to those 4 months when I was sick and could only watch my friends playing tennis and cursing on their double faults.
 It is such a privilege to be tortured on court, such a privilege to have those sweet worries about getting ready for the next match.
 Am I born a competitor?
 I don’t know. ***<u>I have been playing tennis for so many years, and never have I ever hated it this much.***</u> I need a fking break.
 Give me a break.
 Every loss reminds me of what a failure I was.
 I cannot dominate any valuable competitions, even after the effort I put in during summer and winter.
 I am playing 3/4 singles and 2 doubles, but I want to go to the NCAA too.
 I want to let my parents know I made them proud and let all the US colleges know that a Chinese girl has slayed at some point.
 But I don’t think I have the mental capacity to do that, maybe not the actual level either.
 I am tired of getting frustrated, tired of talking big shit and not leveling up to them.
 If you want something, go get it.
 Maybe I don’t want it as much.
 All I want now is to make this simple website jump to the right blog posts through the hyperlink when I deploy it on Azure, but Azure doesn’t fking want it.
 Microsoft, I have given you enough subscription money.
 Why can’t you just let me be?